 If you have an upcoming flight with New Zealand’s flag carrier, you might be interested in upgrading to a nicer seat.
 Air New Zealand’s upgrade system is a little different to most for a few reasons.
 Firstly, it uses an “auction” to determine who can upgrade.
-Would-be upgraders can place a bid through the “One Up” system, with the spare seats going to the highest bidders.
+Would-be upgraders can place a bid for a OneUp upgrade, with spare seats going to the highest bidders.

 One member has an upcoming trip to San Francisco on Air New Zealand, and asks about other members’ experiences with upgrading.

 Travelling with Air NZ for the first time in a long time long haul to SFO – wondering what peoples experiences have been like with the One Up upgrade process as well as the random upgrade from PE to J for Velocity WP members?

 A number of members have had successful bids.

 I put in for upgrade SFO- SYD last year – for Y to Y+.
 Came through for about $360 from memory.
 Not bad for a fare SYD – LGA that only cost me $1300 return to start with.

 #1 – AKL-LAX – PE-J – $500: Accepted

 #2 – LAX-AKL – PE-J – $500: Declined